cloudobserver/ammas-tour-info/README.md

 2. [Sketch - Side view](/images/chair_drawings/sketch_side_view.jpg)

 ## Darshan Table

-Updated with current dimensions 12/13/19
+Dimensions - updated

 ![darshan table](/images/darshan_table.jpg)

 ## Chair Blocks

 The chair blocks are placed under the feet of Amma's chair to adjust the height.
-These photos show the various combinations of blocks that we use to achieve various chair heights.
+Often multiple blocks are stacked together to achieve the desired height (see below).
+When stacked, it's important that the blocks on top don't slide off.
+Therefore the blocks are shaped with indentations so that they nest together when stacked.

-The small brown block adds 0.75 inch.
-Each of the larger yellow blocks adds 1.5 inches.
+  * The small brown block adds 0.75 inch.
+  * Each of the larger yellow blocks adds 1.5 inches.

-Block combinations -
+Heights of various block combinations -

-  * One small block = 0.75 inch
+  * A. One small block = 0.75 inch
-  * One large block = 1.5 inch
+  * B. One large block = 1.5 inch
-  * One large plus one small = 2.25 inches
+  * C. One large plus one small = 2.25 inches
-  * Two large blocks = 3 inches
+  * D. Two large blocks = 3 inches
-  * Two large plus one small = 3.75 inches
+  * E. Two large plus one small = 3.75 inches
-  * Stiletto block = 4.5 inches
+  * F. Stiletto block = 4.5 inches
-  * Stiletto block plus one small = 5.25 inches
+  * G. Stiletto block plus one small = 5.25 inches
   * Higher than this is not recommended due to instability

 ![chair blocks, increments 1, 2, and 3](/images/chair_blocks_1.jpg)

 ![chair blocks, increments 4, 5, and 6](/images/chair_blocks_2.jpg)

 ## Chair Cushion and Foot Cushions
 Dimensions of Amma's chair cushion -
+  * Width - 23.75 inches, 60.3 cm
-  * Inches - 23.75 by 35.5 by 2
+  * Front to Back - 35.5 inches, 90.2 cm
-  * Centimeters - 60.3 by 90.2 by 5.1
+  * Thickness - 2 inches, 5.1 cm

 The firmness of the chair cushion (the surface that Amma sits on) is very important but there is no standard way to quantify the firmness.
 We have a couple chair cushions that Amma seems to like but they are made from a type of foam that isn’t available any more.
-So far, we have not found foam of equivalent firmness.
+As far as we know, this type of foam, or any foam of equivalent firmness, is not currently available.

-When sitting in Her darshan chair, Amma's feet are resting on one or more foot cushions.
+When sitting in Her darshan chair, Amma's feet rest on one or more foot cushions.
 These cushions are quite firm and are constructed from layers of blue foam.
-The blue foam comes from camping pads that we buy at Walmart.
+The blue foam comes from camping pads that are usually available at [Walmart](https://www.walmart.com/ip/Ozark-Trail-Closed-Cell-Foam-Blue-Camp-Sleeping-Pad/634956813).
 When the height of the chair is adjusted, it is likely that the foot cushions will also be adjusted soon after.
 This is achieved by adding or removing a "riser", a foot cushion about one inch thick or less.

 Example measurements - These are from years ago but still provide a rough idea.
   * Height of chair - 18 inches